1984 Winter Olympics: Figure skating

-The figure skating events took place at the Skenderija sports center.
+The figure skating events took place at the Zetra Ice Hall.
 The American Scott Hamilton, world champion from 1981 to 1983, was first after the compulsory figures of the men's competition.
 The Canadian Brian Orser won the short program and the free skate ahead of Hamilton.
 Orser, who finished seventh in the compulsory figures, won the silver medal, while Hamilton won gold.
 The bronze medal went to Czechoslovakian Jozef Sabovčík.

-The favorites in the women's competition were the Americans Elaine Zayak and Rosalynn Sumners, world champions in 1982 and 1983, as well as East Germany's Katarina Witt.
+The favorites in the women's competition were the Americans Elaine Zayak and Rosalynn Sumners, world champions in 1982 and 1983, respectively, as well as East Germany's Katarina Witt.
 Zayak was only thirteenth in the compulsory figures, which Sumners won, and Witt came third.
 The East German won the short program while Sumners took fifth place.
 In the free skate, Witt had a good performance that allowed her to win the gold medal while Sumners, who had a less difficult program than expected, settled for the silver medal.
 The Soviet Kira Ivanova took third place.

 The Soviets Elena Valova and Oleg Vassiliev, world champions in 1983, won the short program and the free program and finished in first place in the pairs event.
 American siblings Kitty and Peter Carruthers were second and another Soviet pair, Larisa Seleznyova and Oleg Makarov, finished third.

 British ice dancers Jayne Torvill and Christopher Dean did not disappoint the public.
 They carried out a very original program set to the music of Boléro by Maurice Ravel and the nine judges give them the maximum score of six for artistic impression.
 Torvill and Dean become Olympic champions ahead of two Soviet couples (Natalia Bestemianova/Andrei Bukin and Marina Klimova/Sergei Ponomarenko).